 - Encrypt laptops and lock screens when PCs are unattended.

-- Provide ISO ClaimSearch information to law enforcement if they’re involved in the investigation or adjustment of your claim.
+- Provide ClaimSearch information to law enforcement if they’re involved in the investigation or adjustment of your claim.

-- Remember to shred any ISO ClaimSearch match report you may print pursuant to your company’s document retention and PII/PHI policies.
+- Remember to shred any ClaimSearch match report you may print pursuant to your company’s document retention and PII/PHI policies.

 Here is a list of things not to do: